 Active as a vocal and choral clinician and teacher, Philip has led many master-classes and workshops in the UK and USA.
 He holds a DMA degree from the University of Maryland, an MA from Oxford University and is a Licentiate of the Guildhall School of Music, and of Trinity College, London, and an Associate of the Royal College of Music.
 A recipient of the 2004 American Musicological Society’s Noah Greenberg Award, and of the London Handel Society’s Byrne award for performances of the music of Handel, he is also an honorary Fellow of London’s Academy of St. Cecilia.
 He teaches voice and music history at The College of New Jersey, and is Associate Musician at Grace Church in New York City.

-Hailed as “a great organist”, James Kennerley is a multi-faceted musician, working as a conductor, organist, singer, coach, and teacher.
-A native of the UK, he is Organist and Music Director at the Church of Saint Mary the Virgin, Times Square, where he leads a distinguished music program, with a professional choir, organ recitals and a vibrant concert series.
-Please visit jameskennerley.com for a full biography.
+James Kennerley is a multi-faceted musician, working as a conductor, organist, singer, and teacher.
+A native of the UK, he is Organist and Music Director at the church of St. Ignatius of Antioch in New York, where he leads a distinguished music program, including organ recitals and a vibrant concert series.

 Judy Fentress-Williams is Professor of Old Testament at Virginia Theological Seminary, having received her Ph.D. in Hebrew Bible from Yale University.
 Her dissertation, “What Has Happened to the Son of Kish?
 A Dialogic Reading of Saul in I Samuel” reflects her interest in a literary approach that celebrates the multiple voices and inter-textuality of scripture.